peterianmuller/nba-api-project/readme.md

 We'll then have a more advanced feature that will enable to user to request data on a certain player!

 Some entries on the table are lacking data.
-Currently, not displaying data for entires
+Currently, not displaying data for entires.
 UI affected by not displaying entries.